--[ Checking many Android apps on VirusTotal with their hashes ]--

 This command uses jq

-(a command-line tool for processing JSON files) to extract the sha256 values from each file inside packages.json
+(a command-line tool to process JSON files) to process the packages.json

 5f4144359f8fdf52e6d4471a11438aa2c209e4af2d8bc90a4111975d1227c0aa